idaholab/moose/modules/doc/content/getting_started/installation/manual_installation_llvm.md

 # Manual Installation LLVM/MPICH

 !alert! note title=Are you sure?
-Getting a proper LLVM/MPICH compiler built is substantially more difficult than our [GCC/MPICH](getting_started/installation/manual_installation_gcc.md) combination.
+Getting a proper LLVM/MPICH compiler built is substantially more difficult !alert-end!

 We need to build LLVM using a *modern* GCC compiler (not just a minimal C++17 compliant GCC compiler).
-Also, the higher the version of GCC, does not always guarantee success.
+Also, the higher the version of GCC does not always guarantee success.

 Furthermore, your millage will vary depending on the operating system.
 Building LLVM is a finicky process.
 If you are unsure as to why you are building an LLVM compiler, it might be best to build the [GCC/MPICH](getting_started/installation/manual_installation_gcc.md) compiler stack instead.
-!alert-end!

-!include sqa/minimum_requirements.md

 ## Prerequisites

-- Cmake 3.4 or greater will be needed for building LLVM and some of the optional packages distributed with PETSc that MOOSE requires.
-Unless your system is very old, one should be able to use their system's package manager (apt-get, yum, zypper, etc) to install a compatible version of Cmake.
-For older systems, you will need to obtain cmake source from http://www.cmake.org, and build it appropriately for your system.

 !include manual_prereqs.md

-!include manual_environment.md

-!include manual_gcc.md

 !include manual_llvm.md